Welcome to 3rd Grade!

 Students are held to high academic and behavior standards.
 These are centered around those laid out in our TEKS (Texas Essential Knowledge and Skills) as well as the 7 Habits of Happy Kids (aligned with Stephen Covey’s 7 Habits of Highly Effective People).

 Behavior: Frost is using Class Dojo as a way to communicate both positive behavior and misbehavior.
-You will be given a code at the beginning of the year so you can stay update daily!For more serious infractions, we may contact parents / guardians directly.
+You will be given a code at the beginning of the year so you can stay up to date daily!For more serious infractions, we may contact parents / guardians directly.
 Recurring issues will be handled through appropriate channels and may involve the counselor and principals.

 · Check to see homework is completed.